STUkh/lwc-vue/README.md

 #### 8.1.Run app locally:

 Run `npm run watch` to run project with webpack.
 Project will be available in `http://localhost:9000`.

+Open another terminal window and run `npm run templates` or `npm run templates:watch` to pre-compile Vue JSX templates into render functions.

+!!!
+Note that each template have to ends with "-template.jsx" and "template.js" will be generated as a result.

 #### 8.2.Run app locally with salesforce: